All Bicentennial Community Speakers will be speaking at Thetford Academy’s Martha Jane Rich Theater, unless otherwise noted.

 Scott Finn holds an M.A. in Journalism from University of Missouri-Columbia and a B.A. from Harvard University.
 Prior to coming to VPR Scott was CEO and Executive Director of West Virginia Public Broadcasting.
 Finn is an active contributor to the national dialogue about public media’s future and is part of the Corporation for Public Broadcasting’s Future Business Strategies Initiative and NPR’s Collaborative Coverage Committee, which is creating a more robust local/national news network in public media.

 Thursday, March 28, 2019 @ 7 p.m. – Scott Shipman, M.D., M.P.H.

 Director of Clinical Innovations and Director of Primary Care Initiatives, Association of American Medical Colleges (AAMC); Assistant Professor of Community and Family Medicine and Pediatrics, Dartmouth-Hitchcock; Assistant Professor of The Dartmouth Institute.

-April 7, 2019 TIME TBD – Patrick Leahy, United States Senior Senator, State of Vermont
+Saturday, April 6, 2019 @ 4 p.m. – Patrick Leahy, United States Senior Senator, State of Vermont

 Patrick Leahy was elected to the United States Senate in 1974 and remains the only Democrat elected to this office from Vermont.
 At 34, he was the youngest U.S. Senator ever to be elected from the Green Mountain State.